Using A Calculator Starters:

 Using A Calculator Videos:

-TI-Nspire CX CAS overview: This is a PowerPoint introduction used to give teachers an overview of the TI-Nspire.
+TI-Nspire CX CAS overview: This is a video of a presentation introducing the TI-Nspire CS CAS calculator.

 Using a Calculator: Want to know how to use your scientific calculator?
 We thought this might be useful - here's an easy to follow, step by step guide.

 Using A Calculator External Links:

 Links to other websites containing resources for Using A Calculator are provided for those logged into 'Transum Mathematics'.
 Subscribing also opens up the opportunity for you to add your own links to this panel.
 You can sign up using one of the buttons below: